kz4/ComputerNetworking/ContentDeliveryNetwork/README.md

 ;; MSG SIZE  rcvd: 55
 ```

-2. Download from the IP given from dig response:
+6. Download from the IP given from dig response:
 ```
 wget http://54.210.1.206:55558/wiki/science
 ```

-# Execution Instruction for localhost:
+# Execution Instruction for localhost: (For milestone)
 1. HTTP Server:
 If httpserver is not an executable file, do chmod +x httpserver